Working together to tackle climate change

 The project has drawn substantial support from local businesses and councils and from Professor Roy Alexander and his team from the University of Chester.
 Each summer, university students carry our door-to-door surveys asking residents questions about their lifestyle - domestic energy use, travel, holidays etc. Using this data, they compute their domestic footprint and that of the entire village.
 Residents are also giving feedback about the survey and guidance on what further actions they can take to cut their carbon emissions.

-Three surveys have been carried our since the launch in 2006 and these reveal that the community has managed to cut its carbon emissions by 23% through behavioural changes such as switching off appliances and changing to low energy light bulbs.
+Five surveys have been carried our since the launch in 2006 and these reveal that the community has managed to cut its carbon emissions by 40% through behavioural changes such as switching off appliances and changing to low energy light bulbs.
 Some people have cut the costs of their energy bills 50% by focusing on improved insulation and careful energy use (See Our Stories).

 In 2010 Ashton Hayes was selected as one of the 22 communities to receive funding under DECC's Low Carbon Communities Challenge.
-With our grant of £400,000 we have built a low carbon sports pavilion complete with Solar PV array that helps to power our community owned electric vehicle (Nissan Leaf).
-We have also funded PV arrays for low carbon school classrooms.
+With our grant of £400,000 we have built a low carbon sports pavilion complete with Solar PV array that help to fund the maintenance of the pavilion and field.
+We have also funded PV arrays for low carbon school classrooms

 We are currently looking at new ways to generate income for our community through renewable energy.